Center for Microbial Oceanography: Research and Education: Objectives

-It has been said that more is known about the surface of the moon than about the Earth’s oceans.
+It has been said that more is known about the surface of the Moon than about the Earth’s oceans.
 C-MORE was designed to explore the largely unknown world of microorganisms in the sea and to educate the public and other scientists about these organisms.
 The motto of the center is “From genomes to biomes” meaning that the researchers want to look at how the diversity of microbes in the ocean influences the structure and function of the world’s largest biome, the ocean.

 Background

-The center was initially proposed, and is now directed by Professor David Karl, of the University of Hawai'i at Manoa.
-C-MORE has affiliated researchers working at the Massachusetts Institute of Technology, the Monterey Bay Aquarium Research Institute, Oregon State University, the University of California Santa Cruz, the Woods Hole Oceanographic Institution, and the University of Hawaii at Manoa.
+The center was initially proposed, and is now directed by Professor David Karl, of the University of Hawaiʻi at Mānoa.
+C-MORE has affiliated researchers working at the Massachusetts Institute of Technology, the Monterey Bay Aquarium Research Institute, Oregon State University, the University of California, Santa Cruz, the Woods Hole Oceanographic Institution, and the University of Hawaiʻi at Mānoa.
 C-MORE is the only one of NSF’s 17 Science and Technology Centers that focuses on microbial oceanography.